Leica CL vs Canon 5D Mark III

 Feature comparison: Leica CL vs Canon 5D Mark III

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the CL has an electronic viewfinder (2360k dots), while the 5D Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark III has a higher magnification than the one of the CL (0.71x vs 0.49x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Leica CL and Canon 5D Mark III along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The CL has a touchscreen, while the 5D Mark III has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

-The CL writes its imaging data to SDXC cards, while the 5D Mark III uses Compact Flash cards.
+The CL writes its imaging data to SDXC cards, while the 5D Mark III uses Compact Flash or SDXC cards.
 The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the CL only has one slot.
+The CL supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 5D Mark III cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Leica CL vs Canon 5D Mark III